Titanium Dioxide Uses and Benefits

-Ultrafine-grades of titanium dioxide is most commonly used in the following specialty applications:
+Ultrafine grades of titanium dioxide are most commonly used in the following specialty applications:

 - Titanium Dioxide as Sunscreen: Nanoscale titanium oxide becomes transparent to light while serving as an efficient UV light absorber.
 Since the atom size is pretty much nothing, nano-titanium dioxide doesn’t reflect light, yet ingests UV light, empowering a straightforward obstruction that shields the skin from the sun’s hurtful beams.
 According to the Skin Cancer Foundation, using sunscreens containing titanium dioxide can help prevent the occurrence of skin cancer.